algosup/2024-2025-project-4-web-fpga-team-5/documents/management/projectCharter.md

 #### Expected Deliverables

-- Source code on a Git repository.
+- Source code on a GitHub repository.
 - Documentation on installation and usage.

 ## Out Of Scope

-- Have multiple educational example (more than 2).
+- Have multiple educational examples (more than 2).
-- Create a 3D visualisation of the signal.
+- Create a 3D visualization of the signal.
 - Support for several FPGA families